DarthEricXD/Experiment-in-Electrical-Technology-and-Electrical-Engineering/README.md

 This is a course I attended at Nanjing University of Posts and Telecommunications during the 2021-2022 academic year.

-The `Docs` folder contains the Chinese lab reports for each experiment.
-These experiments include but are not limited to the following:
+The `Docs` folder contains the lab reports written in Chinese for each experiment:

 1. Verification of Kirchhoff's Laws and Superposition Theorem
 2. Experimental Verification of Thevenin's Theorem and Norton's Theorem on The Volt Ampere Characteristics of Linear and Nonlinear Resistors